Your complete guide to KrisFlyer Elite Gold benefits

 3. Must be departing on same-day Virgin Australia flight

-While KrisFlyer Elite Golds can access SilverKris lounges outside of Singapore, when flying from Changi they will be directed to the KrisFlyer Gold Lounge instead.
+While KrisFlyer Elite Golds can access SilverKris lounges outside of Singapore, when flying from Changi they will be directed to the (much inferior) KrisFlyer Gold Lounge instead.
+They may use either the Terminal 2 or Terminal 3 facility- definitely go with the latter.

 Review: KrisFlyer Gold Lounge Singapore Changi Terminal 3

+However, some exceptions apply.
 For example, PPS Club, First and Business Class passengers flying out of Mumbai Airport enjoy access to the Adani First & Business Class lounge, which features table service and complimentary spa treatments.
-KrisFlyer Elite Golds get the much worse Loyalty Lounge.
+KrisFlyer Elite Golds get the very basic Loyalty Lounge.

-However, there are some airports where KrisFlyer Elite Golds get a better lounge than Business Class passengers.
-That’s the case for Lufthansa Group, where Star Golds get access to the same lounge that non-Lufthansa Group First Class passengers use, while Business Class passengers have a dedicated Business Class lounge.
-For example, when travelling out of Frankfurt, Star Gold passengers use the Senator Lounge, while Business Class passengers use the Business Lounge.
-The difference may be marginal in some cases, but YMMV.
+On the flip side, there are some airports where KrisFlyer Elite Golds get a better lounge than Business Class passengers.
+That’s the case for the Lufthansa Group, where Star Golds get access to the Senator Lounge, the same lounge that non-Lufthansa Group First Class passengers use.
+Business Class passengers get access to the Business Class Lounge instead.

-As far as I know, there are five Singapore Airlines destinations where Business Class and KrisFlyer Elite Golds have different lounge entitlements:
+As far as I know, these are the Singapore Airlines destinations where Business Class and KrisFlyer Elite Golds have different lounge entitlements:

 AirportBusiness ClassKrisFlyer Elite Gold